Pelagicore/pelux.io/get-involved.md

 [irc://irc.freenode.net:6667/PELUX](irc://irc.freenode.net:6667/PELUX)

-## Pull Requests
+## Getting to the Code

-If you'd like to jump in to the code here are some links to repositories connected to PELUX
+If you'd like to jump in to the code here are some links to repositories connected to PELUX.
+Feel free to hack on these and send us your [pull requests](https://help.github.com/articles/about-pull-requests/).

 <table>
     <thead>
         <tr>
-            <th>Name and link</th>
+            <th>Repository</th>
             <th>Description</th>
         </tr>
     </thead>